zitadel/zitadel/cmd/admin/initialise/sql/README.md

 # SQL initialisation

 The sql-files in this folder initialize the ZITADEL database and user.
-These objects need to exist bevore ZITADEL is able to set and start up.
+These objects need to exist before ZITADEL is able to set and start up.

 ## files